 When was the last time you left a conference room feeling refreshed?
 Can you recall a time you struggled to stay awake during a presentation?
 Both are common problems affecting the efficiency of meetings, but how can businesses combat these issues?
+Planning ahead, factoring in healthy catering and making sure there is space and time to take breaks is key.
 Bien Venue would like to give you the full low down on how to create the perfect event to not only to keep your delegates engaged without feeling tired but also enable them to leave feeling refreshed, energised and talking about how unique the event was.

 When the afternoon hits and we reach for that third or fourth cup of coffee, it’s easy to overlook the full impact of the foods we choose.
 But being selective about what we consume is crucial because as the saying goes, you are what you eat!